aallali/Authentication-System-Nodejs/README.md

 # Authentication-System-Nodejs (Login-Register-Nodejs)
-A simple Login/Register application developed in Nodejs using Express.
+A simple Login/Register application developed in Nodejs using Express for the teaching class

 # Getting started